Kai Kamaka III: Return to Bellator MMA

 On September 28, 2021, Kamaka signed a contract with Bellator to return to the promotion for the second time.

 Kamaka, replacing Keoni Diggs, faced John de Jesus on December 3, 2021 at Bellator 272.
 He won the bout via unanimous decision.

 Kamaka faced Justin Gonzales on April 23, 2022 at Bellator 279.
 He lost the close bout via split decision.

 Kamaka was scheduled to face Akhmed Magomedov on July 22, 2022 at Bellator 283.
-Kamaka however pulled out of the bout due to unknown reasons.
+Kamaka however pulled out of the bout for unknown reasons.

 Kamaka faced Kevin Boehm on December 9, 2022 at Bellator 289.
 He won the fight via TKO in the third round.

-Kamaka is scheduled to face Adli Edwards on April 22, 2023 at Bellator 295.
+Kamaka faced Adli Edwards on April 22, 2023 at Bellator 295.
+He won the bout via unanimous decision.

+Kamaka was rebooked against Akhmed Magomedov on August 11, 2023 at Bellator 298.
+However, Magomedov pulled out of the bout a week before the event.

+Kamaka faced Henry Corrales on October 7, 2023 at Bellator 300.
+He won the fight via split decision.
+4 out of 4 media scores gave it to Corrales.

+PFL

+In his PFL debut, Kamaka faced Bubba Jenkins on April 19, 2024 at PFL 3 (2024).
+He won the bout via unanimous decision.

+Kamaka next faced Pedro Carvalho at PFL 6 (2024) on June 28, 2024, winning the fight via unanimous decision.

+Kamaka faced Brendan Loughnane in the semifinals of the 2024 Featherweight tournament on August 23, 2024 at PFL 9.
+He lost the fight by split decision.

+Global Fight League

+Kamaka was scheduled to face Mike Grundy on May 25, 2025 at GFL 2.However, all GFL events were cancelled indefinitely.

 Personal life

-Kai has four children with his wife and currently resides in Las Vegas.

 His cousin is Ray Cooper III who is PFL welterweight champion and also his cornerman.
 His uncle Ronal Jhun is a former UFC veteran.

 Kamaka has known UFC matchmaker Sean Shelby, since his childhood when Sean was a camera man for MMA promotions in Hawaii.